by Ian Wright

 The revised tuning on the motor and newly installed seven-speed dual-clutch auto transmission has slightly benefitted the TT in terms of highway economy, earning it an extra point over last year's six-speed setup.
 The 2019 TT now returns 23/31/26 mpg city/highway/combined.
 These EPA estimates are relatively competitive too, with the Nissan 370Z coupe returning far less efficient EPA figures of 19/26/22 mpg.
 With its 14.5-gallon gas tank capacity, the TT has a maximum range of around 377 miles before having to make a pit-stop at the nearest fueling station.

 Audi's master craftsmanship is quickly realized on close inspection of the TT's interior, with its consistent panel gaps, firmly fitted fixtures, and sturdy structure.
 The doors close with a solid feel and sound, and there are no squeaks or rattles to be heard from anywhere in the cabin.
 The standard Alcantara, leather, and general in-cabin materials are all of high-quality and ensure the cabin looks and feels more than pleasant.
 And, with available Nappa leather upholstery and interior leather extensions, that premium and comfortable impression only get better.
 The cabin is minimalist in design and layout and is one of the most ergonomic cockpits in the class.
 For a sporty coupe, there's plenty of cabin room, at least for the occupants up front.
-Though a 2+2 seater, the rear seats are severely confined and better utilized as cargo space, but make do in a pinch when you need the extra seating.
+Though a 2+2 seater, the rear seats are severely confined and better utilized as cargo space, but make do in an absolute pinch when you need the extra seating.
 Audi's virtual cockpit infotainment and instrumentation display is contemporary, convenient, and highly intuitive, albeit inaccessible by passengers.

 The Audi TT Coupe has seating for four occupants but the rear seats are pretty much inhospitable, better used as a storage extension to the trunk.
 The overall room within the front cabin is, however, appreciable for the sporty coupe; occupants over six-feet-tall can easily find an optimal position thanks to a high level of adjustability.
 Comfort in the TT is high as well, with Alcantara and leather upholstery adorning the heated, 12-way power-adjustable front sport seats which are elegantly contoured and heavily bolstered for effective support.
 Those used to the low-slung nature of sportier cars won't mind the knee-high stoop of getting into the TT, and regardless, the narrow door sills and cavernous interior provide the space to easily do so.
 For a sports coupe, outward visibility is great from within the TT; with slim roof pillars, sightlines are clear and totally unhindered.

-Black Alcantara and leather upholstery accouter the TT's sport seats as standard while the all-black interior is incorporated with Aluminum Drift inlays. $1,250 upgrades to premium Nappa leather S sport seats featured in Black or Palomino Brown with diamond stitching, while the cabin is enhanced with a leather-covered center console and door armrests.
+If you opt for a non-Anniversary model, Black Alcantara and leather upholstery accouter the TT's sport seats as standard while the all-black interior is incorporated with Aluminum Drift inlays. $1,250 upgrades to premium Nappa leather S sport seats featured in Black or Palomino Brown with diamond stitching, while the cabin is enhanced with a leather-covered center console and door armrests.
 The $2,200 S Line Competition Package will fit a leather/Alcantara-wrapped steering wheel and Black Nappa leather S sport seats with Rock Gray contrast diamond stitching and S Line embroidery, along with adding extended leather elements and matte-finish Brushed Aluminum inlays.

 Although only 12 cubic feet of trunk space doesn't sound like much, the TT is one of the more practical sports coupes within the class.
 That's enough trunk room to haul a single set of golf clubs along to the range; folding down the 50/50 split-folding rear seats will open up enough room for another.